pop-os/pop/REPOS.md

 - [envfile](https://github.com/pop-os/envfile) - Rust crate for reading an environment file into an in\-memory map, updating it, and writing it back\.
 - [exit\-status\-ext](https://github.com/pop-os/exit-status-ext) - Rust trait for extending \`std::process::ExitStatus\`
 - [firefox\-css\-extension](https://github.com/pop-os/firefox-css-extension) - A Firefox Extension for Pop OS that ensures CSS is visible at all times
-- [firmware\-manager](https://github.com/pop-os/firmware-manager) - GTK UI for firmware updates using system76\-firmware and fwupd, written in Rust\.
+- [firmware\-manager](https://github.com/pop-os/firmware-manager) - Generic framework and GTK UI for firmware updates from system76\-firmware and fwupd, written in Rust\.
 - [fonts](https://github.com/pop-os/fonts) - Fonts for the System76 Pop look, Fira and Roboto Slab
 - [freedesktop\-desktop\-entry](https://github.com/pop-os/freedesktop-desktop-entry) - Rust crate for generating Freedesktop desktop entries
 - [fstab\-generate](https://github.com/pop-os/fstab-generate) - Rust crate to aid with generating fstab entries\.